alifzl/Homemade_TaskManager/README.md

 Requirements | Details
 ------------ | -------------
-Python | Anaconda is preferable
+Python | Anaconda runtime is preferable
 Used Libraries |  satisfiable with `requirements.txt`.
 Winrm | run `winrm quickconfig` command in your PowerShell to check the stuff Redis | configurable  with [this](https://redis.io/) link.